 These pests can easily damage your plant foliage and leach the important nutrients needed for its growth.

-Consult the table below to know more about the common pests in string of frogs.
+Consult the table below to learn more about the common pests in a string of frogs.

 2. Leaf curling and yellowing

 3. Falling off of leaves